joswinprince/js-pattern/README.md

 ## Design pattern

-> A general,reusable solution to a commonly occuring problem within a given context in software design.
+> A general, reusable solution to a commonly occuring problem within a given context in software design.